White Bean Dip with Seasoned Baked Pita Chips Recipe

 Step 4:

 Add cannellini beans (white kidney beans), fresh garlic, lemon juice, sage leaves, and olive oil to the bowl of a food processor or blender and blend until smooth.
-You can also forgo the electronics and go the Mediterannean way of preparation of using a mortar and pestle to grind the ingredients together until smooth.
+You can also forgo the electronics and go the Mediterranean way of preparation by using a mortar and pestle to grind the ingredients together until smooth.

 Final Step: